-The findings presented herein are based on rigorous survey efforts that include nearly 288,000 telephone calls and over 44,000 emails to known and potential solar establishments across the United States, resulting in a maximum margin of error for state employment of ±5% at a 95% confidence interval.
-Unlike economic impact models that generate employment estimates based on economic data or jobs-per megawatt (or jobs-per-dollar) assumptions, the Solar Jobs Census series provides statistically valid and current data, gathered from actual employers.
+While this is The Solar Foundation’s seventh annual Solar Jobs Census effort, this is the first time partnered with the U.S. Department of Energy for its United States Energy and Employment Report (USEER), published in January 2017.
+The findings presented herein are based on rigorous survey efforts – conducted by The Solar Foundation’s long-standing research vendor, BW Research Partnership – that include more than 500,000 telephone calls and over 60,000 emails to known and potential energy establishments across the United States.
+This effort resulted in a total of 3,888 full completions for establishments involved in solar activity in the U.S. Unlike economic impact models that generate employment estimates based on economic data or jobs-per megawatt (or jobs-per-dollar) assumptions, the Solar Jobs Census series provides statistically valid and current data, gathered from actual employers.

 Other non-jobs related facts and figures included in the map were compiled from a variety of sources.
-Solar resource ranks were produced using data from the National Renewable Energy Laboratory.
+Wage data derives from analysis by The Solar Foundation of the Talent Neuron database offered by CEB Global.
 The Solar Energy Industries Association (SEIA) provided the data used to estimate “Number of Homes Powered by Solar”.
 “Total Solar Companies” was derived from SEIA’s National Solar Database.
 “Electricity Price Rank” is based on data from the U.S. Energy Information Administration.
 “Net Metering Policy Grade” and “Interconnection Policy Grade” were both obtained from Freeing the Grid 2015, a joint project of The Vote Solar Initiative, the Interstate Renewable Energy Council, and EQ Research.
 Information on the “Legal Status of Third-Party Ownership”, “Renewable Portfolio Standard Target”, and “RPS Solar Carve-out Target” was all sourced from the Database of State Incentives for Renewables and Efficiency, produced and maintained by the North Carolina Clean Energy Technology Center at N.C.
 State University.